linroger/Finance-Notes-and-Marginalia/Financial Engineering/Basis Trade Explainer.md

 It’s true that the very possibility of the Fed stepping into the bond market again may be enough to calm investors jangly nerves and keep a lid on the worst potential market moves.
 But so far, markets are getting spooked instead of soothed.
 There’s a real risk we go from spooked to downright scared.

 ### What Joe is thinking about
 As Tracy wrote about yesterday, one of the crazy things about this market situation is that we know exactly where the problem is coming from: The White House.

 Five minutes on the day’s stock markets winners and losers.
 And so people are gaming out all kinds of different scenarios for how the turmoil could come to an end.
 Maybe the Fed acts soon and that eases the market stress in some way (though no amount of Fed cutting will make industrial manufacturing capacity suddenly exist in the US).
 Maybe Congress removes Trump’s power to unilaterally impose tariffs.
 It’s not 100% inconceivable, I guess.
 A few senators here and there have talked about it.
-But at least right now, on April 9, 2025, I literally cannot envision House Speaker Mike Johnson bringing something like that to the floor.
+But $\$a_t$$ least right now, on April 9, 2025, I literally cannot envision House Speaker Mike Johnson bringing something like that to the floor.

 But of course, the other possibility is that Trump just snaps his fingers and makes it all go away.

 Just think!
 All Trump has to do is snap his fingers and this could all go away.

 And if he rescinded the tariffs, then we could go back to talking about how DeepSeek has kneecapped the booming AI business models that had been underpinning the stock market rally.

 If Trump rescinded the tariffs, we could go back to a world where America’s leading industrial company — Tesla — is seeing its global market share collapse in the face of steep competition and a brand that’s been deeply tarnished.